elm-messenger/messenger-docs/docs/misc/roadmap.md

 ## Asset Manager

 Design a better asset manager that helps manage all the assets, including audios, images, and other data.

-## On-demand Asset Loading

-Users can load or pre-load assets when they want to, not at the beginning of the game.